clover0/issue-agent/website/docs/configuration/command.md

     --model
       LLM name.
 For the model name, check the documentation of each LLM provider.
     --review_agents
       The number of agents to review.
-A value greater than 0 will review to the created PR.
+      If a value greater than 0 is specified, then that number of reviews will be performed by agents with different roles.
       Default: 0

 ```